Need assistance in choosing the right insurance plan?

 The IRR is highly sensitive to the timing of cash flows, which can potentially lead to misleading results.
 Sometimes, false results can emerge when employing IRR for the purpose of comparing projects with different durations.

 For instance, a short-term project may display a high IRR, building the illusion of a strong investment choice.
-On the other hand, a longer-term project may show a much lower IRR as the IRR rule ignores the project's true cost or any irregularities in the cash flow.
+On the other hand, a longer-term project may show a much lower IRR as the IRR rule ignores the project's true cost or any IRRegularities in the cash flow.

 False Errors Due to Shorter Holding Periods